 Quota – The number of places available in a course.

-Recognition of Prior Learning (RPL) - VU recognises that students gain knowledge from work and/or life experience as well as study.
-RPL or Recognition of Current Competency (RCC) is an assessment process that applies to individuals who may have prior study, or relevant experience, but who do not have access to credit transfer arrangements for their chosen course.
+Recognition of Prior Learning (RPL) – is an assessment process that applies to individuals who may have prior study, or relevant experience, but who do not have access to credit transfer arrangements for their chosen course.
+(See also credit and advanced standing.)

 School age dependants – Family members aged between 5 and 18 years.

-Special consideration - Students whose performance at an examination is seriously affected by illness or other special causes can complete a Special Consideration Application form.
-Application may be completed online or via a paper based form.
+Special consideration – Students whose performance at an examination is seriously affected by illness or other special causes can submit a .
 Applications must be submitted to your college office within three working days of the date of your examination.

 Student identification card – This car carries your photograph and VU student identification number.
 Replacements for lost cards are available at Student Service Centres for a fee.